mithril-security/.github/profile/README.md

 ## 🏠 Who are we?

-Mithril Security develops a data protection and privacy solution for AI analysis.
-We help SaaS vendors, developers and companies to protect their sensitive data when leveraging SaaS solutions, enabling them to innovate quickly while preventing leakage risks.
+Mithril Security is a startup focused on democratizing privacy-friendly AI by leveraging secure hardware.
+Our solutions ensure that the data of AI end users remains confidential and protected at all times- even from the AI providers themselves!

-We are experts in Confidential Computing, a cybersecurity technology we use to ensure that data sent to our APIs remains protected from end to end.
+We are experts in Confidential Computing, a fast-growing field within cybersecurity that centers on the protection of data during computation through isolation and attestation.

 ## 🔐 Protect data at all times

 Our main project is:

-- [BlindBox](https://github.com/mithril-security/blindbox), our open-source solution to deploy and query SaaS applications while guaranteeing data privacy.
+- [BlindLlama](https://github.com/mithril-security/blind_llama), our open-source Zero-trust AI API which serves popular open-source AI models while ensuring users’ data is not exposed to the AI provider thanks to end-to-end protection with secure hardware.

-We worked on the following projects previously, but they are no longer maintained:
+BlindLLama builds on our previous open-source projects (some of which are no longer maintained):

-- [Confidential Computing Explained](https://github.com/mithril-security/Confidential_Computing_Explained), a series of beginner-friendly tutorials to learn how to implement confidential computing solutions.
-- [BlindAI](https://github.com/mithril-security/blindai), an open-source solution to query and deploy AI models while guaranteeing data privacy.
+- [BlindAI](https://github.com/mithril-security/blindai), a solution for querying and deploying AI models while guaranteeing end-user data privacy, audited by [Quarkslab](https://www.quarkslab.com/).
+- [BlindBox](https://github.com/mithril-security/blindbox), a SaaS deployment solution that boosts compliance and improves the security posture of SaaS solutions by shielding end users' data at all times- including from the SaaS providers themselves.
-- [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy framework to do remote data exploration and AI training.
+- [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy framework for remote data exploration and AI training.

+## Resources

+- [Mithril Security's Blog](https://blog.mithrilsecurity.io/) - We regularly post articles and demos relating to privacy and security in AI and secure hardware.
+- [Confidential Computing Explained](https://github.com/mithril-security/Confidential_Computing_Explained)- This is our series of beginner-friendly tutorials covering how to implement confidential computing solutions.

 ## ⭐ Show your support

-You can go check out our repositories and give us a ⭐️ if you liked one of our projects!
+You can check out our repositories and give us a ⭐️ if you like our projects!